-All are qualified solicitors.
-They provide advice and assistance to all academic and administrative Departments within the University and are responsible for liaising with external bodies and lawyers as required.
+Our Legal team provide advice and assistance to all academic and administrative Departments within the University and is responsible for liaising with external bodies and lawyers as required.

 The Legal Advisers are not able to offer advice to staff or students on personal matters.